Spice up your breakfast routine with this simple. whole-food, nutrient dense Apple & Cinnamon Baked Oatmeal Cake!

 - 1 1/4 cup milk of choice I used coconut

 - 1 tablespoon milled flax seed

 - 1 teaspoon baking powder

 - 1/2 teaspoon cloves

 - 2 cups of old fashioned oats

-- Add the banana through salt to a blender and blend until smooth.
+Add all of the ingredients from the banana through the salt to a blender and blend until smooth.

 I hope you love this Apple & Cinnamon Baked Oatmeal Cake as much as me and my family do!!

 Let me know if you make it and how you like it in the comments below!!